‘Little People, Big World’: Details On Molly Roloff’s Bachelorette Party At Oregon Winery Emerge

 Tori enjoyed the wine tasting part of the party so much that she reportedly said she was considering taking up wine tasting as her new favorite hobby.

-Photos have emerged online showing the girls inside a limousine on their way to the bachelorette party (see below).
+Photos have emerged online showing the girls inside a limousine on their way to the bachelorette party.

 Several photos posted to social media show the girls drinking and posing for photographs with happy smiles as they sipped wine and showed of their dance skills.